 If you are a student you might be well aware of the abbreviations as they are often asked in exams and terms in Pharmacy schools and colleges.

-Later one when we step behind the counter for refilling these prescriptions we might face a lot of difficulty to understand what a doctor wants to write for his patient.
+Later when we step behind the counter to refill these prescriptions we might face a lot of difficulty in understanding what a doctor wants to write for his patient.

-This can be taken as a beginner's guide for fresh pharmacy graduates, technicians, nurses to help them understand for a proper medicine administration.
+This can be taken as a beginner’s guide for fresh pharmacy graduates, technicians, and nurses to help them understand proper medicine administration.

 Pharmacy Prescription Abbreviations